 Configure a specific interface To use a specific interface, you can enter that interface name when you configure the deduplication storage server.
 NetBackup uses this interface for all deduplication traffic unless you also configure a separate interface for duplication and replication.
-See "MSDP network interface properties" on page 84.
-See "Configuring a storage server for a Media Server Deduplication Pool" on page 69.
-Configure an interface for duplication and replication traffic You can configure a separate network interface for the duplication and the replication traffic.
-The backup and restore traffic continues to use the default interface or the specific configured interface.
-See "About a separate network path for MSDP duplication and replication" on page 123.
-See "Configuring a separate network path for MSDP duplication and replication" on page 124.
+See "MSDP network interface properties" on page 92.
+See "Configuring a storage server for a Media Server Deduplication Pool" on page 76.
+Configure an interface You can configure a separate network interface for the duplication for duplication and replication traffic and the replication traffic.
+The backup and restore traffic continues to use the default interface or the specific configured interface. for duplication and and the replication traffic.
+The backup and restore traffic continues

-The NetBackup REQUIRED INTERFACE setting does not affect deduplication processes.
+The NetBackup REQUIRED_INTERFACE setting does not affect deduplication processes.